sequentialread/pow-captcha/README.md

  - You must ensure that you only serve each challenge once, and
  - You must only call `GetChallenges` when necessary (when you are running out of challenges).
 If you call it too often you may accidentally expire otherwise-valid challenges before they can be verified.
+ - Note that for high-traffic web sites where multiple requests can hit the server at once, you should probably use a [lock, mutex](https://git.sequentialread.com/forest/sequentialread-comments/src/af2f999134214412c1c6cf32c458e9b8a8c88289/main.go#L278), partitioning scheme, or other thread safe data structure to ensure that two concurrent requests don't end up trying to grab the same challenge from the list ([Software Race Condition](https://en.wikipedia.org/wiki/Race_condition#Software)).

 ---